tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 ### Security

-Your water intake is securely stored in Apple's encrypted Health app data store and your intake goal is estimated and stored within the app on your device.
+Your water intake is securely stored in Apple's encrypted Health app and your intake goal is estimated and stored within Thirstic on your device.

 ### Contacting us

-If you have questions regarding this privacy policy, you can contact us from our [contact page](https://tapcode.co/support).
+If you have questions regarding this privacy policy, you can contact us from our [contact page](https://tapcode.co/contact).

 ### Changes to this policy